-2. Credit by Examination: Students who are currently enrolled in at least one course (other than the course to be challenged) and who have completed 12 units at Golden West College with a 2.0 GPA in all college units attempted are eligible to seek "credit by examination" in a maximum of two courses.
+- 2. Credit by Examination: Students who are currently enrolled in at least one course (other than the course to be challenged) and who have completed 12 units at Golden West College with a 2.0 GPA in all college units attempted are eligible to seek "credit by examination" in a maximum of two courses.
 Approval by the Instructor and Division Dean is required to earn "credit by examination".
-A grade of passing or failure will be awarded and the course will be identified as a "Credit by Examination" on the transcript.

-Eligibility for credit will be based on post high school experiences.
+A grade of passing or failure will be awarded and the course will be identified as a "Credit by Examination" on the transcript. - Eligibility for credit will be based on post high school experiences.
 Students must request "credit by examination" in the Admissions and Records Office during the first six weeks of the semester in order to receive credit that semester.
-Students should not enroll in the course to be taken "Credit by Examination."

-- 3. Military Service: Six units of general elective credits will be awarded for a minimum of one year of active service.
+Students should not enroll in the course to be taken "Credit by Examination." - 3.
+Military Service: Six units of general elective credits will be awarded for a minimum of one year of active service.
 In addition, credit will be awarded for work at Military Service Schools according to the standards established in the American Council on Educational Guides.
 Equivalent course and unit credit will be offered for USAFI courses which parallel Golden West College offerings.
 Credits are posted to transcripts upon completion of all other graduation requirements.
 Students should request the Military Evaluation form from the Admissions and Records Office and attach copies of their DD214 and certificate. - 4.
-Advanced Placement Credit: Golden West College will award up to six units of credit for each Advanced Placement Examination passed with a score of three units or higher.
-College credit will be given for purposes of general education certification.
+Advanced Placement Credit (AP): Golden West College will award up to six units of credit for each Advanced Placement Examination passed with a score of three units or higher.
+College credit will be given for purposes of general education certification for Option II and III.
+All CSU campuses will accept the minimum units shown below toward fulfillment of the designated General Education-Breadth area if the examination is included in a full or subject-area certification; individual CSU campuses may choose to accept more units than those specified below towards completion of General Education-Breadth requirements.
+The CSU campus to which the student is transferring determines the total number of units awarded for successful completion of an Advanced Placement examination and the applicability of the examination to other graduation requirements.